2i2c-org/team-compass/administration/airtable.md

 A base usually has **many tables of data**, and these can then be interlinked with one another.

-For example, we have [our Contracts table](https://airtable.com/appbjBTRIbgRiElkr/tbliwB70vYg3hlkb1/viwOWxGxMBVmJFwiC) as well as [our Invoices table](https://airtable.com/appbjBTRIbgRiElkr/tblkmferOITqS2vH8/viwNA9Z2UhSchcuvA) in the same base.
-This lets us link records in `Invoices` with those in `Contracts` based on a unique ID in each.

 #### Views

 Views are ways to filter, group, and subset your data for visualizing purposes.
 They do not change the underlying dataset, they merely provide a way to look at it a different way.
-For example, our [Invoices table](https://airtable.com/appbjBTRIbgRiElkr/tblkmferOITqS2vH8) has two views:

-- [**Incoming**](https://airtable.com/appbjBTRIbgRiElkr/tblkmferOITqS2vH8/viwfuamzW4kbaQSSJ) to only show invoices that are for revenue.
-- [**Outgoing**](https://airtable.com/appbjBTRIbgRiElkr/tblkmferOITqS2vH8/viwNA9Z2UhSchcuvA) to only show invoices that are for costs.

 #### URL structure